 Upon arriving, we bought immediately our TRA tickets.
 Same thing as before, we have no idea which train line to take so I just told the guy on the counter “Taipei” and he gave me the ticket pointing out the schedule and platform.
 Our train arrives in 20 minutes.
 Yes, this is a chance ticket so no guarantee for seats.

 The entrance to the platform with schedules above.
 Compared last time, we waited only for 20 minutes.
 Luck was on our side!

 Upon arriving in Taipei, we rode another train back to our accommodation via Taipei MRT.
-We took our dinner, roamed around nearby then concluded the day on our bed.
+It’s back to EasyCards!
+We took our dinner, roamed nearby, then concluded the day on our bed.
 I ate Gyoudon at Yoshinoya for dinner.
-Overall it was a tiring yet amazing day.
-There were a lot of discoveries and expenses for us but it sure was worth it!
+Overall, it was a tiring yet amazing day.
+There were lots of discoveries (and expenses) for us but it sure was worth it!
 Shifen and Jiufen are a must for any traveler going to Taiwan.
 I’m hoping to go back to these places again!
 Hope this article was helpful to you.
 Let me know your thoughts on the comments section!

 Check out my vlog for a detailed info: